BloodyLink/chess/README.md

 ```

-If you get only those dots, and not "F" or "E", we are good to go!
+If you get OK at the end, we are good to go!